lavinia roberts

 In this futuristic drama with puppetry, a young girl searches in a post-apocalyptic landscape, a giant trash mound, for the strange creatures of her dreams: trees.

-Dream Up Festival, Theatre for the New City, Manhattan, NY, Aug.
+Dream Up Festival, Theatre for the New City, (Production) Manhattan, NY – Aug.
 2013

 To Dream of Trees